-STATEMENT OF GOVERNORS' RESPONSIBILITIES YEAR ENDED 31 AUGUST 2018
+STATEMENT OF GOVERNORS' RESPONSIBILITIES YEAR ENDED 31 AUGUST 2019

-The Governors (who act as Trustees of Sidney Stringer Multi Academy Trust and are also Directors of the charitable company for the purposes of company law) are responsible for preparing the Governors' Report (including the Strategic Report and Directors' Report) and the financial statements in accordance with the Academies Accounts Direction published by Education and Skills Funding Agency, United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice) and applicable law and regulations.
+The governors (who are also Directors of the charitable company for the purposes of company law) are responsible for preparing the Governors' Report (including the Strategic Report and Governors' Report) and the financial statements in accordance with the Academies Accounts Direction published by Education and Skills Funding Agency, United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice) and applicable law and regulations.

-Company law requires the Governors to prepare financial statements for each financial year.
+Company law requires the governors to prepare financial statements for each financial year.
 Under company law the governors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the charitable company and of the incoming resources and application of resources, including its income and expenditure.
-In preparing these financial statements, the Governors are required to:
+In preparing these financial statements, the governors are required to:

-- select suitable accounting policies and then apply them consistently; - observe the methods and principles in the Charities SORP 2015 and the Academies Accounts Direction 2017 to 2018: - make judgements and estimates that are reasonable and prudent; - state whether applicable UK Accounting Standards have been followed, subject to any material departures disclosed and explained in the financial statements; - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the charitable company will continue in operation.
+select suitable accounting policies and then apply them consistently;

+observe the methods and principles in the Charities SORP 2015 and the Academies Accounts Direction 2018 to 2019;

+make judgements and estimates that are reasonable and prudent;

+- state whether applicable UK Accounting Standards have been followed, subject to any material departures disclosed and explained in the financial statements; - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the charitable company will continue in operation.

-The Governors are responsible for keeping adequate accounting records that are sufficient to show and explain the charitable company's transactions and disclose with reasonable accuracy at any time the financial position of the charitable company and enable them to ensure that the financial statements comply with the Companies Act 2006.
+The governors are responsible for keeping adequate accounting records that are sufficient to show and explain the charitable company's transactions and disclose with reasonable accuracy at any time the financial position of the charitable company and enable them to ensure that the financial statements comply with the Companies Act 2006.
 They are also responsible for safeguarding the assets of the charitable company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

-The Governors are responsible for ensuring that in its conduct and operation the charitable company applies financial and other controls which conform to the requirements both of propriety and good financial management.
+The governors are responsible for ensuring that in its conduct and operation the charitable company applies financial and other controls which conform to the requirements both of propriety and good financial management.
 They are also responsible for ensuring that grants received from the Education and Skills Funding Agency and Department for Education have been applied for the purposes intended.

-The Governors are responsible for the maintenance and integrity of the corporate and financial information included on the charitable company's website.
+The governors are responsible for the maintenance and integrity of the corporate and financial information included on the charitable company's website.
 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.